sudonotdisturb/CS262/lab02/README.md

-# birthdayButton
+# CS 262 - Lab 2

+This lab is based on [CS 262 Lab 2](https://cs.calvin.edu/courses/cs/262/kvlinden/02management/lab.html).

-birthdayButton takes a name and outputs the current age.
+Lab 2's app takes a name and outputs the current age.
 This age is updated via a button, that when pressed, increments the age and appends an element containing the age to a list.

-## Questions
+## Answers to the lab questions

 1. There are multiple components in this application: the App() function acts as the main component, while View, Text, FlatList, etc. are all child components that act within the App() function.